 - Headington Hill - there are no frontages here, but there is a junction with Cheney Lane; even if 20mph signage didn't reduce speeds, it might reduce aggression against people cycling in primary; it would also avoid having a single short 30mph enclave

-- The Slade and the rest of Hollow Way - the cycle tracks on the Slade are sub-standard width (and lack the LTN1/20 recommended buffer); the roundabout would be safer at 20mph; there are many minor road junctions
+- The Slade and the rest of Hollow Way - the cycle tracks on the Slade are sub-standard width (and lack the 0.5m buffer LTN 1/20 recommends with 30mph motor traffic); the roundabout would be safer at 20mph; there are many minor road junctions

 This would create a conceptually and practically simple scheme, with most people driving into Oxford encountering just two speed limit changes, from the ring-road 50mph down to 30mph, then from 30mph to 20mph.